-Pisac town is a gateway to the Sacred Valley, and due to its strategic location, we can guess that the main purpose of the ancient Incan city was it probably as protection for Cusco and the Sacred Valley.
+Pisac town is a gateway to the Sacred Valley, and due to its strategic location, we can guess that the main purpose of the ancient Incan city was it probably served as protection for Cusco and the Sacred Valley.
 Another theory is that it was a major trading point.
-Nowadays, we can be grateful that Inca people built one of the most picturesque sites in even more beautiful settings.
+Nowadays, we can be grateful that Inca people built one of the most picturesque sites in an even more beautiful setting.

 THINGS TO DO IN PISAC

-THE SUNDAY PISAC MARKET
+THE PISAC MARKET

 If Pisac didn’t have such exceptional ruins (see more about them below), then we wouldn’t recommend anyone to go out of their way just to visit its famous Pisac market.
 It use to be open only on Sunday but it is now open daily.
 This sprawling market which spills out over half of Pisac’s streets is a feast for the senses and continues to see its fair share of families from the surrounding villages making their weekly trip to Pisac, which provides a wonderful opportunity for people-watching and insight into local life.

 CLIMB THE PISAC RUINS

-To get to the trailhead, you walk through the market and continued via Intihuatana street uphill where you have to buy boleto turistico (better to buy the multi-day option).
-From here, you followed the narrow, but well-signposted path via terraces uphill.
-After some time we started to discover what was left from Pisac fortress which was once scattered all over the hill, and seen from a large distance.
+To get to the trailhead, you walk through the market and continued via Intihuatana street uphill where you have to buy a “boleto turistico” (better to buy the multi-day option).
+From here, you follow the narrow, but well-signposted path via terraces uphill.
+After some time you start to discover what was left from Pisac fortress.
+It was once scattered all over the hill, and seen from a large distance.
 It takes about two hours until you reach the main part of the ruins, where you meet other tourists who decided to travel on a tour or by taxi.

-Pisac is lower than Cusco, 2972 meters above sea level, so you need to gain almost 400 meters because the top of the ruins is 3,347 meters (10,980ft) high.
+Pisac is a lower altitude than Cusco at 2,972 meters above sea level, (9,750ft) so you need to gain almost 400 meters because the top of the ruins is 3,347 meters (10,980ft) high.
 Either way, this hike is good altitude training if you plan on doing the Inca Trail or any alternative trek to Machu Picchu.

 Due to the inflated price, try to do this trip in a group to split the cost and don’t be afraid to haggle if you are being charged more than this.
 You can either take the taxi one-way and walk back down to Pisac from the ruins along the trail (our recommended option), or you can agree that the taxi driver will wait and take you back down once you’ve explored the ruins for a certain amount of time.